Broker-Dealer Accounting Conference Self-Study Webinar

 Overview

 Hear directly from FINRA, the SEC, the CFTC, the PCAOB, and leading accounting experts as they share the latest developments shaping the Broker-Dealer industry.
-This year’s conference delivers essential updates on financial reporting, enforcement priorities, and emerging risks, helping you stay compliant and prepared in a rapidly changing regulatory landscape.
+This self-study webinar from this year’s conference delivers essential updates on financial reporting, enforcement priorities, and emerging risks, helping you stay compliant and prepared in a rapidly changing regulatory landscape.

 Gain practical insights into net capital and customer protection rules, FASB and PCAOB updates, digital asset oversight, cybersecurity, and other high-impact topics.
 With guidance from regulators and Big 4 leaders, you’ll walk away ready to anticipate new challenges, adapt your firm’s strategy, and navigate today’s complex financial environment with confidence.